Async Payjoin (BIP 77, V2)

 All requests made to the directory by the sender or receiver are done using OHTTP, so that the directory doesn't know any of their identifying metadata.
 OHTTP is explained below.

-• Receiver: Out of band, the receiver shares a Bitcoin URI with the sender including a pj query parameter itself containing an HTTP URL to the subdirectory.
-The pj URL fragment includes an ohttp parameter containing the directory's public key.
+- Receiver: Out of band, the receiver shares a Bitcoin URI with the sender including a

-• Sender: Continues to long poll this request in order to await a response from the directory containing a Payjoin PSBT.
+- Sender: Starts to long poll the reply mailbox waiting for a response from the receiver containing a Proposal PSBT.
 It stops after a designated expiration time.

-• Receiver: Once the receiver is online, it sends /receive requests to await updates from the subdirectory.
-The receiver decrypts and authenticates the response which it checks according to the receiver checklist.
-It updates the Original PSBT to include new signed inputs and outputs, invalidating sender signatures, and may adjust the fee.
-The result is called the Payjoin PSBT.
+- Receiver: Once the receiver is online, it polls the first mailbox.
+The receiver decrypts and authenticates the message, which it then checks according to the receiver checklist.
+It modifies the Original PSBT to include new signed inputs and outputs, and may adjust the fee, but since the sender's original signatures are invalidated, the sender's inputs are no longer signed.
+The result is called the Proposal PSBT.

-• Sender: The sender awaits a Payjoin PSBT response from the receiver, polling until the response is available.
+- Sender: The sender continues polling for a Proposal PSBT response from the receiver, polling the reply mailbox until the response is available.

-• Sender: The sender validates the Payjoin PSBT according to the sender checklist, signs its inputs and broadcasts the transaction to the Bitcoin network.
+- Sender: The sender validates the Proposal PSBT according to the sender checklist, signs its inputs and broadcasts the transaction to the Bitcoin network.

 Each message between Sender/Receiver client and Directory happens over OHTTP to protect metadata.